Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Methodology

-Figure~\ref{fig:SNR} illustrates this effect by displaying the SNR (computed from Eqs.~\ref{snr_ell}-\ref{snr_cumulative} below) of the auto-- and cross--correlation for the Euclid photometric sample and a GW detector network made of two L-shaped ET detectors and two CE detectors, with the Euclid sample divided in 13 equally--populated redshift bins that are converted to distance bins using a Planck 2018 cosmology.
-The 13 distance bins obtained in this way are then used for the GW survey, in which case we add three extra bin at the high--distance edge in order to fully cover the observed sample.
-This is the default binning choice of this paper.
-In particular, the SNR for the cross--correlation is shown in the right panel, where we observe peaks in correspondence of the distance--redshift relation.
-Ultimately, this property allows constraining the parameters of such relation~\cite{Oguri:2016dgk}.
+with tracer biases $b_{\rm g},b_{\rm GW}$, comoving distance $r(z,\lambda)=d_L(z,\lambda)/(1+z)$, and $\lambda$ the parameters of the distance?redshift relation.
+Eq.~\ref{C_l limber} shows that if the galaxy window function $w^{\rm g}$ has non zero support in a bin around redshift $z_i$, the GW window function $w^{\rm GW}$ will be non--vanishing in the (fixed) bin around $d_{L, j}$ only if $ d_L(z, \lambda) $ for redshifts around $z_i$ falls inside the $d_{L, j}$ bin.
+That is, the cross?term is maximized when the GW and galaxy bins align along the correct distance?redshift relation~\citep{Oguri:2016dgk}.
+Figure~\ref{fig:SNR} illustrates this with the signal-to-noise ratio (SNR) of the cross--correlation of the Euclid photometric sample with a GW detector network made of two ET and two CE detectors.
+This is computed from Eqs.~\ref{snr_ell}-\ref{snr_cumulative} below, following ~\cite{Scelfo:2020jyw}.
+The Euclid sample is divided in 13 equally--populated redshift bins; their conversion to distance bins using a Planck 2018 cosmology gives the bins for the GW survey.\footnote{Three extra bin are added at the high--distance edge in order to fully cover the observed sample} The SNR peaks along the true distance?redshift relation (green, dashed); this property allows constraining its parameters~\citep{Oguri:2016dgk}.

-Besides parameters of the distance--redshift relation, other cosmological parameters, and properties of the tracers, do of course affect the signal, and should therefore be taken into account as they can exhibit correlations with $H_0$.
-Specifically, we include in the analysis the amplitude and spectral density of the primordial power spectrum $\{A_s,\ n_s\}$ as well as the physical baryon density $\Omega_{\rm b}h^2$ that affect the power spectrum in Eq.~\ref{C_l _limber}.